blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 There are other instances, where Karna was able to withstand the pain of being bitten by a scorpion, and seeing this Parashurama was able to infer that he was a Kshathriya.

-It is not implied in the Purusha Sootha either.
+It is not implied in the Purusha Sooktha either.
 Neither do you know what Purusha is, neither do you know what God is.
 By the term God, what is implied?

 In Hindu-ism, we do not have a 'good and bad' dichotomy, we have a tri-stimulus of the three Guna-s: Satthva (Brightness), Thamas (Inertia / Darkness) and Rajas (Excitement / Action) - that is, in nature (Prakrithi).
 However, the ultimate reality is beyond this material nature of three Guna-s, and is called Brahman (not Braahmana - so that you won't insinuate).